egabosh/dabo/README.md

 Strategies are located in die stretegies subdir.

-You can put your own code into the strategies it will be sourced by the bot.
+You can put your own code into the strategies it will be sourced by the bot if it is called \*.strategy.sh.
+\*.strategy.sh will be runned every full 5 minutes.
+\*.manage.strategy.sh will be runned every full 30 seconds.
 If you want, you can also use other programming languages or binary code as a strategy and simply start it using your own strategy.

 #### Example strategies
-There are examples for strategy files (deactivated by "return 0" in the beginning):
+There are examples for strategy files (deactivated by named \*.example-strategy.sh):
+Rename them to \*.strategy.sh to activate them but use them only in testnet without risk and develop your own ones because the are only intended as an example!
 ```
-cat strategies/example.strategy.sh
-cat strategies/example_manage_positions.strategy.sh
+cat strategies/*.strategy.sh
 ```
 "example.strategy.sh" creates a score by defined tests and opens a long or short order with stoploss and takeprofit if the score has a defined value.